-Summer time is defined as the period of time between last CIF competition of the school year (currently the CIF Boys' Golf Championship) until the NCS published first official day of practice in the fall.
+Summer time is defined as the period of time between June 1 until the NCS published first official day of practice in the fall.
 During the summer time NCS/CIF bylaws concerning use of facilities, equipment, assignment of a coach by the school or school district, practices and non-NCS/CIF contests do not apply.
-However, all NCS and CIF Eligibility Bylaws related to preenrollment contact and undue influence apply both during the school year and in the summer.
+However, all NCS and CIF Eligibility Bylaws related to pre-enrollment contact and undue influence apply both during the school year and in the summer.
 Summer is not open season to recruit students to attend or transfer to a certain school.